Cognigy/Documentation/docs/insights/data-management/time-zone-with-pre-aggregation.md

 In the OData feed, all times are consistently presented in UTC format.
 When comparing time zones with Insights, consider this to ensure accurate data interpretation.

-## Custom Time Zone

-If you are using an on-premises environment, you can specify a custom time zone.
-Note that each time zone selection necessitates a separate set of pre-aggregations, which can increase the system load.

-We recommend selecting 2–3 time zones, with UTC included, as the ideal configuration.
-The maximum allowed limit is 5 time zones, and UTC must always be included in your value.

-Before installation or an upgrade, we strongly advise aligning the list of supported time zones with the customer's preferences.
-To do this, specify `CUBEJS_SCHEDULED_REFRESH_TIMEZONES=<time-zone-1>,<time-zone-1>,<time-zone-3>` in the `values.yaml` file.
-For example, `CUBEJS_SCHEDULED_REFRESH_TIMEZONES=UTC,CET,ACST`.

 ## More Information